aquasecurity/trivy/docs/docs/misconfiguration/policy/builtin.md

 For suggestions or issues regarding policy content, please open an issue under the [defsec][defsec] repository.

-Helm Chart scanning will resolve the chart to Kubernetes manifests then run the [kubenetes][kubernetes] checks.
+Helm Chart scanning will resolve the chart to Kubernetes manifests then run the [kubernetes][kubernetes] checks.

 Ansible scanning is coming soon.